Ammo 40 years old #review #gun #ammo #bullet #hunting #gunpowder #hunter #shotgun #shootingrange

 Frequently Asked Questions

-Yes, the vintage 12 Gauge shotgun shell was successfully fired in a side-by-side shotgun at an outdoor range, proving its viability after four decades.
+Yes, the video demonstrates that the 40-year-old 12 Gauge shotgun shell was still functional.
+It was successfully fired in a side-by-side shotgun at an outdoor range after its components were inspected.

 Related News